Introduction of Xia Ku Cao:Common Selfheal Fruit-Spike or Spica Prunellae.

 (2).Prunella asiatica Nakai.

-Ecological environment: The Prunella asiatica Nakai., grows in the sunny grass and wild sunny hillside.
-Geographical distribution: This species is mainly distributed in China.
+Ecological environment: Prunella asiatica Nakai grows in the wasteland, roadside, and grass on the hillside.
+Geographical distribution: This species is mainly distributed in the lower reaches of the Yellow River, and the lower reaches of the Yangtze River, in China.

-Characters of herbs: The herb is similar to spikes of prunella vulgaris, but the corolla is longer, 18~221 mm.
+Characters of herbs: The herb is similar to spikes of Prunella vulgaris, but the corolla is longer, about 18~21 mm.

-Ecological environment: The Prunella grandiflora grows in high humid environment, do not choose soil, cold-resistant.
-Geographical distribution: This species was native to Europe via the Balkans and West Asia to Central Asia.
-The plant was introduced and cultivated in Jiangsu province of China.
+Ecological environment: Prunella grandiflora grows in a high humid environment, do not choose soil, cold-resistant.
+Geographical distribution: This species was native to Europe, and distributed from the Balkan Peninsula and West Asia to Central Asia.
+The plant was introduced and cultivated in Jiangsu of China.

 (4).Prunella hispida Benth.